UPBGE/UPBGE-Docs/source/manual/logic/sensors/introduction.rst

 Movement buttons |movement-button|
    Move the sensor up or down over other sensors within the column.
 Checkbox button
-   Sets active state of the sensor.
+   When unchecked the sensor is deactivated, no pulses will be sent to the connect controllers.
 Very useful to check different logics without unlink or delete the sensor.
 ``X`` button
    Deletes the sensor.